 Granby is a decidedly white-collar town, with fully 86.21% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Granby is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Granby who work in management occupations (16.21%), sales jobs (11.36%), and office and administrative support (11.02%).

 Also of interest is that Granby has more people living here who work in computers and math than 95% of the places in the US.

-Granby is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Granby is a great place for families with children to consider.
+First of all, many other families with children live here, making Granby a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Granby has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Granby’s overall crime rate is lower than average for the country.

 The per capita income in Granby in 2010 was $52,140, which is wealthy relative to Connecticut and the nation.
 This equates to an annual income of $208,560 for a family of four.

 The people who call Granby home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Granby residents report their race to be White, followed by Asian.
 Important ancestries of people in Granby include Irish, English, German, Italian, and Polish.